About Dr. Sartor

 Louisiana State University Health Sciences Center and Tulane University School of Medicine were the original two partners.
 In 2007, Xavier University of Louisiana was added as a partner, and Ochsner Health System joined in 2009.

-Through the LCRC, Dr. Sartor is actively collaborating with fellow scientists at LSU, and more collaborations are anticipated given the expertise of several scientists at the medical school.
+Through the LCRC, Dr. Sartor and his team can collaborate with fellow scientists at LSU, Xavier, Ochsner and beyond.
 These increased opportunities for collaboration and synergy are what the LCRC is all about and ultimately aids in speeding the progress of research.

 Dr. Sartor’s Research Focus…

 Dr. Sartor is involved in a wide variety of clinical trials covering both translational issues and advanced treatments for prostate cancer.
 In some, he has served in national leadership positions – as either principal investigator, co-principal investigator, or chair of the Data Monitoring Committee.

 The VISION trial, an international randomized phase III clinical trial for selected patients with metastatic castration-resistant prostate cancer (mCRPC), is one of these.
 He was co-principal investigator on the trial sponsored by Novartis, along with Bernd Krause, MD, of Germany’s Rostock University Medical Center, and was the lead author on the New England Journal of Medicine publication that reported on the trial, published June 23, 2021.
 This was covered in The NY Times, given the significance of the findings.